 vtag (optional) is the VLAN ID for the interface. eth is interface you want to reassign ("Internet" port = ethf0) netaddr is the IP address you want to assign. netmask is automatic according to the IP block, or you can specifically assign it here.

 PLEASE REBOOT THE WEBMUX WITH THE "reboot" COMMAND TO COMPLETE THE CHANGES.

-Appendix 11 - About VLANs with the WebMux
+Appendix 11 - Tagged VLAN and WebMux